 You’ll also add value to clients and employers by gaining practical experience with inspections, mapping and the processing of geomatics data performed by Remotely Piloted Aircraft Systems and emerging Beyond Visual Line of Sight (BVLOS) operations.
 Understanding these systems will allow you to contribute to business operations by addressing how RPAS and BVLOS can help meet business needs and client demands.

-In accordance with Transport Canada’s overall requirements, the pilot operating the RPAS must:
+Following Transport Canada’s overall requirements, the pilot operating the RPAS must:

-- not suffer from any condition which would render them unfit to perform their duties.
+- not suffer from any condition which would render them unfit to perform their duties

-- have visual acuity 20/20 or 20/20 corrected (i.e. use of corrective lenses).
+- have visual acuity 20/20 or 20/20 corrected (i.e. use of corrective lenses)

 - have sufficient English language ability to be understood by local Air Traffic Control when using VHF radio.

-- have evidence of good health.
+- provide evidence of good health.